edison12a/portal_glance_api/README.rst

 Glance Api
 =========================

-Rest api code for glance.
+database and web api for digital asset management, storage and retrieval.

 Code Examples
 ---